• Skip to primary navigation

 homemade raspberry compote filling in a mason jar for cakes

-As a French baker who makes a lot of layer cakes and cheesecakes, I use this same raspberry compote for cake layers, cupcake centers, and quick dessert plates.
+As a French baker who makes a lot of layer cakes and pastries, I often use this simple raspberry compote to add a bright fruit layer inside cakes and cupcakes.

 You can make it with fresh or frozen raspberries in under 20 minutes.